-|Developer/Landlord||Countryside Properties plc / Hyde Housing / Medway Council
+|Countryside Properties plc / Hyde Housing / Medway Council

-|Employers Representative||Countryside Properties plc & Hyde Housing
+|Countryside Properties plc & Hyde Housing

-Phases 1-3 will see the provision of 489 homes, new open spaces, a new 80 bed hotel located adjacent to the existing railway station, a nursery, and 885sqm of commercial floorspace.
-With a high proportion of family homes, on these phases bptw architecture has created bespoke house and apartment typologies specifically designed for the historic riverside location, with homes ranging from detached riverside houses to affordable apartments, set with in a landscape that draws on the natural heritage of the site.
+Phases 1-3 have provided 489 homes, new open spaces, a new 80-bed hotel located adjacent to the existing railway station, a nursery, and 885 sqm of commercial floorspace.
+With a high proportion of family homes, on these phases BPTW created bespoke house and apartment typologies specifically designed for the historic riverside location.
+Homes range from detached riverside houses to affordable apartments, set within a landscape that draws on the natural heritage of the site.
 The application represented the most significant step in the regeneration of this important strategic site, creating a new city quarter that delivers homes, leisure spaces and workplaces fit for the twenty first century and beyond.